makoshark2001/MissingTradeSkillsList/README.md

 # MissingTradeSkillsList

-Addon for World Of Warcraft Classic Era v1.14
+Addon for World Of Warcraft Classic v1.13
 Shows the missing recipes/skills for a tradeskill and where to get them
 Addon only works **all** languages now!
 (MTSL Options menu still only shown in English only)

 ### Author
 Thumbkin (Retail: EU-Burning Steppes, Classic: EU-Pyrewood Village)

-Classic Era FIX by HTMauney.
+Classic Era FIX by HTMauney

 ### Screenshots